JasperRose Limited is committed to protecting and respecting your privacy and security of your personal information.

 - Session cookies: these are only stored on your computer during your web session and are automatically deleted when you close your browser – they usually store an anonymous session ID allowing you to browse a website without having to log in to each page but they do not collect any information from your computer; or

 - Persistent cookies: a persistent cookie is stored as a file on your computer and it remains there when you close your web browser.
-The cookie can be read by the website that created it when you visit that website again.
+The cookie can be read by the website created when you visit that website again.
 We use persistent cookies for Google Analytics and for personalisation (see below).

 - Cookies can also be categorised as follows: